Herbaria

 Economic Herbarium of Oakes Ames (ECON)

-Consists of about 40,000 herbarium specimens of economically important plants of cultivated and wild origin as well as 13,000 botanically oriented artifacts.
+About 40,000 herbarium specimens of economically important plants of cultivated and wild origin as well as 13,000 botanically oriented artifacts.

 Oakes Ames Orchid Herbarium (AMES)